Heron triangles with two rational medians and Somos-5 sequences: Proof of main results

-Before tackling the Schubert parameters with signs, we introduce the sequence of quantities \beq \eeq which we will refer to as the signed lengths.
-When $n=1$ these coincide with $s,s-a,s-b$ and $s-c$, respectively (see Table \ref{lengtable}), but it turns out that in general they correspond to a permutation of these four quantities with signs, in a pattern that repeats with period 14.
-Nevertheless, the pattern of permutations and signs respects the linear relation $s=(s-a)+(s-b)+(s-c)$ that holds between their associated positive counterparts.
+When $n=1$ the choice of signs in (\ref{bars}) ensures that $\bs_1,\ba_1,\bb_1$ and $\bc_1$ are all positive, and coincide with $s,s-a,s-b$ and $s-c$, respectively (see Table \ref{lengtable}), but it turns out that in general the signed lengths correspond to a permutation of the latter four quantities with signs, in a pattern that repeats with period 14.
+Nevertheless, the pattern of permutations and signs respects the linear relation that holds between their associated positive counterparts.

 \begin{lem} The signed lengths (\ref{bars}) satisfy \beq \bs_n=\ba_n+\bb_n+\bc_n \eeq for all $n\in\Z$. \end{lem}